IKIM-Essen/WIN-KID/USER_GUIDE.md

 ### Stacked Random Forest Example
 Predict antibiogram for PATRIC samples on prepareddata and trained models:
 - Set `MODE = Execution_Mode.PREDICT_ON_SAVED` in the `config.py`
-- Run `path/to/python workflow/random_forest.py resources/settings/DataPaths_predict.csv`
+- Run `python workflow/random_forest.py resources/settings/DataPaths_predict.csv`
-- See result at `/Users/julianzander/Code/WIN-KID/resources/DataSets/BVBRC_use_case/Result_BVBCR_use_case.csv`
+- See result at `resources/DataSets/BVBRC_use_case/Result_BVBCR_use_case.csv`

 ### Stacked Random Forest Instructions
 - Set `STACK_MODEL = True` in the `config.py`
 - Train and Test:
   - Set `EXECUTION_MODE = Execution_Mode.TRAIN_TEST` in the `config.py`
   - Add the paths to the data records that shall be processed to `resources/settings/DataPaths.csv`
-  - Run `path/to/python workflow/random_forest.py resources/settings/DataPaths.csv`
+  - Run `python workflow/random_forest.py resources/settings/DataPaths.csv`
 - Train models and save them for later predictions:
   - Set `EXECUTION_MODE = Execution_Mode.SAVE_TRAINED` in the `config.py`
   - Add the paths to the data records that shall be processed to `resources/settings/DataPaths.csv`
-  - Run `path/to/python workflow/random_forest.py resources/settings/DataPaths.csv`
+  - Run `python workflow/random_forest.py resources/settings/DataPaths.csv`
 - Make predictions with earlier saved models:
   - Set `EXECUTION_MODE = Execution_Mode.PREDICT_ON_SAVED` in the `config.py`
   - Add the paths to the data records that shall be processed to `resources/settings/DataPaths.csv`.
 The csv corresponding to `PathToCsv` only needs to hold `Sample_ID_IfH` and `Organism_Code`
-  - Run `path/to/python workflow/random_forest.py resources/settings/DataPaths.csv`
+  - Run `python workflow/random_forest.py resources/settings/DataPaths.csv`

 ### Stacked Random Forest Architecture
 Relies on two RF layers for prediction